cmake-basis/BASIS/doc/standard/modules.rst

 .. note:: **The superbuild of project modules is yet experimental and not fully documented!**

-.. seealso:: A superbuild can also take care of building BASIS itself if it is not
-             installed on the system, as well as any other external library that is specified as dependency of the project.
-             See the :ref:`Superbuild of BASIS and other dependencies <SuperBuildOfDependencies>`.

 CMake's ExternalProject_ module is sometimes used to create a superbuild, where components of a software or its external dependencies are compiled separately.
 This has already been done with several projects.